Hierarchical Prompting Assists Large Language Model on Web Navigation: Introduction

 \section{Introduction}

-In everyday life, humans frequently encounter tasks that require interactive and sequential decision making, such as performing household tasks~\cite{shridhar2020alfred} and web navigation~\cite{shi2017world, yao2022webshop}.
-These tasks involve taking actions~(\eg enter a search query) based on the current state of the environment and the intended goal~(\eg \sent{buy a shirt}).
-There is a growing interest in automating such decision making tasks through natural language (NL) commanding~\cite{yang2023foundation}.
+In our daily lives, we often encounter tasks such as household duties~\cite{shridhar2020alfred} and web navigation~\cite{shi2017world, zhou2023webarena} that necessitate interactive and sequential decision-making.
+These tasks require us to take actions~(\eg entering a search query) based on both the state of the environment and the specific objectives~(\eg \textit{buy a shirt}).
+There has been growing interest in automating these decision-making tasks using natural language commands~\cite{yang2023foundation}.

 Large language models demonstrate their potential on performing interactive decision making tasks, owing to their capacity for encoding vast amounts of real-world knowledge.
 One common approach for utilizing LLMs in these tasks is through few-shot in-context examples~\cite{ahn2022can}.
 Previous research has focused on various techniques for shaping the \emph{action space}, such as structured representations of actions through programs~\cite{zhou2021hierarchical,liang2022code,singh2022progprompt}, and promoting synergy between reasoning and acting~\cite{yao2022react}.
 However, little attention has been paid to effectively encoding the \emph{states}, which is particularly crucial when the interacting environment is diverse and lengthy.